MoldyLunchBox/snowcrash_CTF/level05/how.md

 ## Solving the challenge

-cron job seems to inform us that he set up a task to run every 2 min during the following script is run as root:
+cron job seems to inform us that it  set up a task to run every 2 min during the following script is run as root:

 ```